arXiv/arxiv-docs/help/moderation/appeals.md

 <span id="final"></span>
 ## Can all decisions be appealed?

 When an appeal is denied by the appellate moderators, no further appeal is possible.
-The arXiv Content Management & User Support Team staff will not provide detailed feedback regarding the appeal and will not enter into extended back and forth regarding a declined appeal.
+The arXiv Content Management & User Support Team staff will not provide detailed feedback regarding the appeal and will not enter into extended back and forth regarding a denied appeal.
 Extreme cases may be addressed to The arXiv [Leadership Team](/about/people/leadership_team), who may consult the appellate moderators or subject area advisory committees as needed.